Statkey/Statkey/README.md

+# Tree Cycle App & Rootstock Token

+### App & Token Summary
-I James Johnson-Williams, am designing a Token called Rootstock Token that can be mined by the physical action of planting a tree and geo-locating the tree with a tag.
+<p>This App called Tree Cycle will be an interface that allows users to mine a Token called Rootstock Token that can be mined by the physical action of planting a tree and geo-locating the tree with a tag.
 The token is split into 12 parts while it is initially being mined one photo per month thus planting will be the mining process for the Rootstock token.
 Reaching 12/12 parts of the Rootstock then allows for the Token to be Available to the Tree Planter.
-There can be analysis software that determines signs of life in the tree on months 0-12 once confirmed and mapped the Token fragments will then transform into one whole Rootstock Token.
+There will need to be an authentication process that  that determines signs of life in the tree on months 0-12 once confirmed and mapped the Token fragments will then transform into one whole Rootstock Token.
 This token is then available for Spending and redeeming within the Rootstock Token App.
 Using another Analysis software the App will be able to connect the Tokens to The Type of Tree it is and Calculate the Trees Ecological Cost and Benefits over the average lifetime of that Tree Type.
-This Value Calculation will determine the individual "Value Growth Potential" of the Rootstock Token.
+This Value Calculation will determine the individual "Value Growth Potential" of the Rootstock Token.</p>

+ <p>Those who are receiving Rootstock tokens will have a token with pictures of the Tree and Geo-Location of the Tree planted.
+The Original Rootstock Token that was mined when it leaves the Wallet of the "Rootstock Token Planter Miner" leaves behind an Duplicate Rootstock Token called an Uprooted-Rootstock Token.
+This Uprooted-Rootstock is a system that takes care of proof of life for the tree as it grows on a 12-month basis the tree will be photographed and measured.
+Approximate size analysis will assist Growth Rate Projections for the "Value Growth Potential."</p>

+<p> If the Tree is Cut Down or Dies the Connected Rootstock Token and Up-Rootstock become "Deadwood Token" this token could have Values Based on the trees species, size at death and choice of use.
+If the Tree is left where it fell the Carbon Sequestration is potentially increasing the value of the Deadwood Token.
+If the tree was harvested for structural lumber this could potentially increse the value of the Deadwood Token for use because of carbon sequestration in buildings.</p>

+<p>A 4th Token type called "Wood Shavings" users can earn a percent Wood Shavings from verifying signs of life in Tree Pictures submitted by themselves or other Users.
+Wood Shavings will be mined by the process of verifying tree life its value will be related to the Rootstock Token Value as a fraction of the Rootstocks "Potential Growth Value".</p>

+### Purpose
+<p>The main Purpose of this token is to incentivize the regenerative act of planting a tree by providing a potential market beyond just planting a tree and waiting to get a harvest from it.
+Being linked to the Blockchain allows the tokens to have a verifyable Tradeable Value for other currencies.
+These Tokens will provide reasons to not harm a forest because of its value as a carbon sink.
+People will also be able to tie the value of the token to the Value of Carbon sequestration thus creating a whole new markets in speculation.</p>

+   ##### Variables Tracked by Tokens

+ **Value Number** is a consistently connected to all four Token Forms and determines how valuable the Tokens are when traded for a benifits or other currencies.

+### Features

+**MINING PROCESS**

+**Person Plants Tree**

+**Takes Picture & Geolocates**

+**Beacon Tag? or Biomarker Tag?**

+**12 photos over 12 months (this is the Mining Process) Signs of Life ie, needles or leaves green and no dyback [if it is deciduous the buds breaking and leaves coming out]**

+**Each picture will upload into a slot on the aplication that Fits a Piece of the Rootstock Token for that specific tree @ geolocation (12/12=1 Rootstock Token)**

+**Display Potential Rootstock & Current Fractions out of 12/120 or 24/120 and so on**

+**Spend/Trade Rootstock**

+**Reward Benifits**might include discounts on eco-Friendly Products access to exclusive events or workshops about sustainablilty/Permaculture or special recognition on the app like a leaderboard for who planted the most successful trees

+### Vision & Wishes
+[I would like to be able eventually to scale this up to larger land owners or companies with Tree Farms,I want to make this easily accessable to people who plant 100 plus trees on their Property and those people who are planting trees as an enviornmental improvement on a smaller scale]
 **Environmental Benefits**: Trees contribute to air purification by absorbing carbon dioxide and releasing oxygen, mitigating climate change, reducing air pollution, and providing habitat for wildlife.
 **Economic Benefits**: Trees can increase property values, reduce energy costs by providing shade and windbreaks, and contribute to water conservation by reducing runoff and erosion.
 **Social Benefits**: Trees enhance the aesthetic beauty of an area, provide recreational opportunities, and contribute to overall well-being by creating pleasant environments for people to live, work, and play.